 More Great Bar Bites: Roofers Union

 From the owners and chef behind Cleveland Park's Ripple, Roofers Union is a welcome addition to Adam's Morgan.
 The American-style beer garden covers three floors, the third of which is a roof deck with an expansive view of the neighborhood.
-Roofers Union features a simple menu broken out into the alliterative Snacks, Simple, and Side, rounded out by a crispy pig ear salad accompanied by a soft egg and addictive honey Sriracha wings.
+Roofers Union features a simple menu broken out into the alliterative Snacks, Simple, and Side, rounded out by a crispy pig ear salad accompanied by a soft egg and crave-worthy honey Sriracha wings.
 The 20-strong draft list is categorized by flavor profile, and exploring it is an ideal way to spend time on the roof looking out over the DC skyline, with the Washington Monument and Capitol in the distance.

 2446 18th St. NW, Washington, DC 20009